nohadrweesh/ckad-notes/09-Security/06-rbac.md

 kind: Role
 metadata:
     name: developer
-    namespace: ## can specify it to limit access within spoecic namespace
+    namespace: ## can specify it to limit access within specific namespace
 rules:
 - apiGroups: [""] ## for core groups can leave it empty
   resources: ["pods"]